52North/sensor-web-tutorial/docs/9_6_sta_example_request.md

 This section explains by an example how to create and read data in the __Sensor Things API__ (STA).
 The example is a weather station at the 52°North GmbH office building which measures the air temperature and the air pressure.
-The STA data model groupes the data in the following classes which are called
+The STA data model groups the data in the following classes which are called
 entities:

 - **Thing**, a `Thing` is an object of the physical world or the information world that is capable of